cepthomas/Notr/README.md

 The markup syntax provides file and section navigation and colorizing to provide visual clues for things like sections, links, tables, lists, etc.

-X Built for ST4 on Windows.
+Built for ST4 on Windows.
 Linux and OSX should be ok but are minimally tested - PRs welcome.

+Note that the example files use Windows filename conventions but should translate to linux/OSX easuily.

 ## Features

+[The spec](notr-spec.ntr) defines the features (using Windows filenames).
+It will look something like [this](notr-spec.htm).

 - Notr files have the extension `.ntr`
 - Multiple notr projects.